Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-West Ryde - Meadowbank has 95 active public transport stops operating within its area.
-These stops offer a mix of ferry, train, and bus services.
-There are 34 individual routes serving these stops, collectively providing 9,152 weekly passenger trips.
+West Ryde - Meadowbank has 95 active public transport stops offering a mix of ferry, train, and bus services.
+These stops are served by 34 individual routes that collectively facilitate 9,152 weekly passenger trips.
+Transport accessibility is rated excellent, with residents typically located within 150 meters from the nearest stop.

 Frequently Asked Questions - Transport